kznhq/murakkab-implementation/README.md

 # Murakkab Implementation
-Implementing Murakkab from the [paper](https://arxiv.org/pdf/2508.18298)
+Rough implementation of Murakkab from the [paper](https://arxiv.org/pdf/2508.18298)

+Not actively developing anymore because we pivoted.

 ## Architecture/Sequence of events
 1. workflow (JSON)